u8cat/iris-time-proofs/README.md

 The piggy bank construction is formalized in file `theories/thunks/PiggyBank.v`.
-Each rule in Figure 2 of the paper is formalized by a lemma in this file, named after the name of the rule.
+Each rule in Figure 2 of the paper is formalized by a lemma in this file, named after the rule.

 ### Thunks

-The common interface of thunks, base thunks and proxy thunks is defined as the `CommonThunkAPI` typeclass in file `theories/thunks/ThunksAPI.v`.
-Lemma `base_thunk_api` shows that base thunks implement this API (second part of Theorem 4.1).
+The common interface of thunks, base thunks and proxy thunks is defined as the `CommonThunkAPI` type class in the file `theories/thunks/ThunksAPI.v`.
+The lemma `base_thunk_api` shows that base thunks implement this API
+(this is the second claim in Theorem 4.1).

 Base thunks and the `ThunkVal` predicate are defined in file `theories/thunks/ThunksBase.v`.
-Rules in Figure 7 are proved by lemmas in the same file, named after the name of the rule (last part of Theorem 4.1).
-The rule Thunk-Create for base thunks is proved by lemma `base_thunk_create` (first part of Theorem 4.1).
+Each rule in Figure 7 is proved by a lemma in the same file, named after the rule (this is the last claim in Theorem 4.1).
+The rule Thunk-Create for base thunks is proved by lemma `base_thunk_create`
+(this is the first claim in Theorem 4.1).

-Proxy thunks are defined in file `theories/thunks/ThunksStep.v`.
-Theorem 4.2 is proved by instance `step_thunk_api` and lemma `proxythunk_consequence`.
+Proxy thunks are defined in the file `theories/thunks/ThunksStep.v`.
+Theorem 4.2 is proved
+by the lemma `proxythunk_consequence` and by the instance declaration `step_thunk_api`.

-Thunks are defined in file `theories/thunks/ThunksFull.v`.
-Theorem 4.3 is proved by instance `thunk_api`, lemma `thunk_create` and lemma `thunk_consequence`.
+Thunks are defined in the file `theories/thunks/ThunksFull.v`.
+Theorem 4.3
+is proved by
+the lemmas `thunk_create` and `thunk_consequence`.
+and by the instance declaration `thunk_api`.

 ### Height-indexed thunks

-Height-indexed thunks are defined in file `theories/thunks/HThunks.v`.
-Rules in Figure 11 are formalized in lemmas whose name should be self-explanatory, except for rule HThunk-Inc-Height-Debit, split into lemmas `hthunk_covariant_in_h` and `hthunk_increase_debt`.
+Height-indexed thunks are defined in the file `theories/thunks/HThunks.v`.
+The rules in Figure 11 are formalized by lemmas whose name should be self-explanatory, except for rule `HThunk-Inc-Height-Debit`, which is split into two lemmas, named `hthunk_covariant_in_h` and `hthunk_increase_debt`.

 ### Streams

-The code of the stream library is given in file `theories/streams/StreamsCode.v`, and its specification formalized in file `theories/streams/Streams.v`.
+The code of the stream library is given in the file `theories/streams/StreamsCode.v`, and its specification is formalized in file `theories/streams/Streams.v`.

-Rules of Figure 13 are formalized by lemmas with the same name, except for Stream-Increase-Height, which is backed by lemma `stream_covariant`.
+The rules of Figure 13 are formalized by lemmas with the same name, except for `Stream-Increase-Height`, which is proved by the lemma `stream_covariant`.

-Rules of Figure 14 are constructor of inductive predicate `subdebits`.
+The rules of Figure 14 are constructors of the inductive predicate `subdebits`.

-Rule Sub-Variance is split into lemmas `subdebits_covariant_in_slack` and `subdebits_contravariant_in_rest`.
+Rule `Sub-Variance` is split into two lemmas, `subdebits_covariant_in_slack` and `subdebits_contravariant_in_rest`.

-Rule Sub-Refl is backed by lemma `subdebits_reflexive`.
+Rule `Sub-Refl` is backed by lemma `subdebits_reflexive`.

-Rule Sub-Trans is backed by lemma `subdebits_transitive`.
+Rule `Sub-Trans` is backed by lemma `subdebits_transitive`.

-Rule Sub-Append is backed by lemma `subdebits_app`.
+Rule `Sub-Append` is backed by lemma `subdebits_app`.

-Rule Sub-Add-Slack is backed by lemma `subdebits_add_slack`.
+Rule `Sub-Add-Slack` is backed by lemma `subdebits_add_slack`.

-Rule Sub-Repeat is backed by lemma `subdebits_repeat`.
+Rule `Sub-Repeat` is backed by lemma `subdebits_repeat`.

 Lemma 6.1 is backed by lemma `subdebits_alternate_characterization`.

 ### Banker's queue

-The code of the banker's queue is in file `theories/bqueue/Code.v`.
-Its specification is in file `theories/bqueue/Proof.v`.
+The code of the banker's queue is in the file `theories/bqueue/Code.v`.
+Its specification is in the file `theories/bqueue/Proof.v`.

-Rule Banker-Persistent is proved by lemma `is_queue_persistent`.
+Rule `Banker-Persistent` is proved by lemma `is_queue_persistent`.

-Rule Banker-Empty is proved by lemma `empty_spec`.
+Rule `Banker-Empty` is proved by lemma `empty_spec`.

-Rule Banker-Snoc is proved by lemma `snoc_spec`.
+Rule `Banker-Snoc` is proved by lemma `snoc_spec`.

-Rule Banker-Extract is proved by lemma `extract_spec`.
+Rule `Banker-Extract` is proved by lemma `extract_spec`.

-Rule Banker-Check is proved by lemma `check_spec`.
+Rule `Banker-Check` is proved by lemma `check_spec`.

-### The physiscist's queue, implicit queues.
+### The physicist's queue, implicit queues.

-The physiscist's queue is formalized in directory `theories/pqueue`.
+The physicist's queue is formalized in the directory `theories/pqueue`.

-Implicit queus are formalized in directory `theories/iqueue`.
+Implicit queues are formalized in the directory `theories/iqueue`.